thementat42/Manganese/docs/00_operators.md

 In a multi-operator expression, operations are performed based on the following order (higher in the table means evaluated first).
 In the case of a tie, the operators are evaluated left-to-right.

-Comments are always evaluated first (i.e., operators within comments are ignored.)
+Comments are stripped during lexing, so don't play a role in operator precedence.

 | Precedence | Operator | Description | Associativity|
 | ---------- | -------- | ------------------ | ----- |